 In my opinion, no. Not unless you are a true gourmet foodie who has a trusting relationship with a true gourmet butcher.
 And in that case, you might just be able to get your butcher to dry-age some beef for you and that will be so much better than wet-aging it in your fridge.
 More expensive, of course, but you’re a true gourmet foodie!

 Nevertheless, I cannot tell you what you should do!
 Do what makes you happy.
 Dry aging some beef at home will probably be fun and you will undoubtedly enjoy the anticipation of trying your beef once it is aged.

 Since this article was published, a practical home dry-aging appliance called the SteakAger appeared on the TV show Make Me a Millionaire.
 According to the informal taste test conducted the results were comparable to traditional dry-aged beef.
 However, while the inventors received an offer from Pat Lafrieda for $1.5 million, the offer was later withdrawn.

-However, the SteakAger is bing sold online.
-The is a box with racks that is meant to be placed in the refrigerator.
+However, the SteakAger is being sold online.
+Thus is a box with racks which is meant to be placed in the refrigerator.
 That is, to me, completely impractical for most people, taking up over a foot of space.
 You also need to plug it in, requiring you to thread the power cord through the gasket of your refrigerator door.
 A spare mini-fridge would probably be a much better solution for this product, as most of us need all the space in our fridge.

 This article contains one or more Amazon affiliate links.
 See full disclosure.